 Let s112, s222, …, spp2 be the corresponding diagonal elements of the sample covariance matrix S, that is the sample variances of the p features.

-The diagonal target covariance matrix TD is a diagonal matrix whose diagonal elements are equal to the sample variances
+diagonal matrix whose diagonal elements are equal to the sample

 $$ \mathbf T_{D} = \begin{bmatrix} s_{11}^{2} & 0 & \ldots & 0 \\ 0 & s_{22}^{2} & \ddots & \vdots \\ \vdots & \ddots & \ddots & 0 \\ 0 & \ldots & 0 & s_{pp}^{2} \\ \end{bmatrix}. $$

-The spherical target covariance matrix TS is the diagonal matrix
+target covariance matrix TS is

 $$ \mathbf T_{S} = \begin{bmatrix} s^{2} & 0 & \ldots & 0 \\ 0 & s^{2} & \ddots & \vdots \\ \vdots & \ddots & \ddots & 0 \\ 0 & \ldots & 0 & s^{2}\\ \end{bmatrix}. $$